infinite-elevator/infinite-elevator.github.io/README.md

 Because without a great algorithm I would probably have chosen the stairs.
 Honestly, even **with the algorithm** residents often complain!
 But all we have to do is remind them how public transport was...
 Anyway:

-* Individually for each elevator, the memory contains an ordered list of floors to which it will go, with the first position on the list being the one the elevator is currently heading to.
+* Individually for each elevator, the memory contains an ordered list/array of floors to which it will go, with the first position on the list being the one the elevator is currently heading to.
 Floors on the list that were selected by people in the elevator - using the hologram - are also linked to the people.
 * When a person **in the elevator** selects the floor to which the elevator should go, and:
   * This person has already selected a floor - the previously selected floor is deleted and the other conditions are checked,